 The anti-avoidance rules generally do not apply to transactions where the debt is issued as a quoted Eurobond or wholesale debt instrument (see 2.3 Taxes on Transfers Crossing Borders) and the investors are third-party persons otherwise unconnected with (through the sale of assets or holding of shares or voting power or significant influence) the Section 110 company.

 An interest restriction applies in respect of the payment of profit participating and/or excessive interest by Section 110 companies investing in Irish real estate-related assets (eg, Irish real estate-secured loans).
 Provided the financial assets acquired by the SPE are not related to Irish real estate, the interest restriction should not apply.

-Irish withholding tax applies at the rate of 20% to payments of yearly interest which have an Irish source and are made to both Irish resident persons and non-Irish resident persons.
+Irish withholding tax applies at the rate of 20% to payments of yearly interest which have an Irish source and are made to Irish resident persons or non-Irish resident persons.
 Interest is considered to be yearly interest if the principal is outstanding (or is capable of being outstanding) for at least one year.